CFT2111/intro-to-javascript/README.md

 # Introduction to JavaScript

-JavaScript is a simple programming language that is used to add interactivity to web pages.
+JavaScript is a programming language that is used to add interactivity to web pages.
 These notes provide a basic introduction to some simple JavaScript statements and how to add JavaScript to a web page.

 ## Creating a JavaScript (.js) file
 * Open a text editor.
 Create a new file and copy in the following code: